kraken-php/docs/service-providers.md

 As your project grows you might find yourself in situation that you have to register a service, that requires usage of another service, defined in separate provider.
 To help you with this kind of situations, Kraken allows for each provider to define its `requires` and `provides` protected fields.

 The `requires` field should be an array containing the list of all services that your provider requires.
-This field will help Kraken to sort all registered providers in right order and ensure, that required services exists duriging registration of the provided that required them.
+This field will help Kraken to sort all registered providers in right order and ensure, that required services exists during registration of the provided that required them.

     protected $requires = [
         'App\Service\CustomService\CustomServiceInterface'